USS Little (DD-79): Service history

 The three remaining APDs, Little, Gregory, and McKean, continued to support and help supply the Marines.
 On 4 September, Little and Gregory brought a detachment of Marine Raiders to Savo Island on an unfounded rumor that enemy forces had occupied it.
 The troops were returned to Lunga Point, Guadalcanal.
 That night was unusually dark, so Division Commander Hugh W. Hadley decided to patrol off Lunga Point rather than attempt to negotiate Tulagi Harbor with no visible landmarks.

 About 0100 on 5 September, Little observed gun flashes to the east and believed this to be an enemy submarine.
 Moments later a Navy PBY Catalina flying over Savo Sound released a string of five flares to illuminate what he also thought was a submarine.
 The flares illuminated the APDs instead.
 A surprised Japanese surface destroyer force, engaged in shelling Henderson Field after delivering a "Tokyo Express" shipment of troops and supplies to Guadalcanal and the source of the flashes presumed to have come from a submarine, shifted their guns toward the APDs, and searchlights stabbed through the darkness.
 Though outgunned, Little opened fire on enemy destroyers, Yūdachi, Hatsuyuki and Murakumo, but took direct hits from salvos which left her helpless and ablaze by 0115.
 Gregory suffered the same fate.
 The Japanese, to assure their kill, steamed between the two stricken ships firing shells and strafing survivors.
 Gregory sank stern first about 0140.
 Little went down on an even keel about two hours later.
 Fleet Admiral Chester W. Nimitz paid sincere tribute to these gallant ships: "With little means, the ships performed duties vital to the success of the campaign."
+65 officers and men from Little, including the commanding officer of Transport Division 12 and the commanding officer of Little were killed.